 What are your responsibilities and warranties?

-The ACH Rules were written so the Originating Depository Financial Institution (ODFI) carried the origination responsibilities and warranties.
+The ACH Rules were written so that the Originating Depository Financial Institution (ODFI) carries the origination responsibilities and warranties.
 As the ODFI, you pass those onto your Originators through a contract.
 You are still, however, ultimately responsible and you must know the warranties.

 - ACH Rule warranties for origination